L7R7/gitlab-ci-build-statuses/README.md

 # gitlab-ci-build-statuses

-Fetch the current statuses of the latest Gitlab CI pipelines for all master branches in a Gitlab group and show them on an HTML page.
+Fetch the current statuses of the latest Gitlab CI pipelines for all default branches in a Gitlab group and show them on an HTML page.

 ## Usage